lekhajee/reveal.js/Speaker Notes.md

 Glyph: future enhancements: control of time, error injection
 Lekha: call to action: why and how the openstack community should help

-# Lekha

-### issues with the tests, running against real services ###

-All these tests were running against the real services.
-Servers could take over a minute, ten minutes to provision and the tests would run that much longer.
-Sometimes, the tests would fail due to random failures, like a server would go into error state, where as the test was expecting it to go into an active state.
-The tests for the negative scenarios, like actually testing how autoscale would behave if the server went into an error state, could not be tested.
-This is just not something that could be reproduced.

-### more issues, flaky slow tests affecting developers and other teams ###

-Well, the test coverage was improving as I continued to add tests, oblivious of the time it was taking run the entire test suite!
-Now, we had started using these tests as a gate in out merge pipeline.
-But the tests were running for so long and were sometimes flaky.
-Nobody dared to run these tests locally!
-Not even me, when I was adding more tests!
-Also, our peers from the compute and load balancers teams, whose resources we were using up for our "Auto-scale" testing, were _not_ happy!
-So much, so that, we were pretty glad, we were in a remote office!

-This had to change! we needed something! to save us from the slow and flaky testing!

 # Glyph

 ## what's good about fakes? ##